vikas2001mishra/Python-OOPs-Concepts/README.md

 # Method Overriding:->
-        -> whenever, we wilting method name with Same Signeture in parent and Child class called method overriding.
+        -> whenever, we writing method name with Same Signeture in parent and Child class called method overriding.
         ->method Overriding avoids duplication of code.